-- Objective 4.1: Utilize various public involvement techniques including virtual meetings. - Objective 4.2: Enable public information accessibility in languages other than English, as appropriate, or in other means to address disabilities. - Objective 4.3: Employ various website tools to provide information and gather input. - Objective 4.4: MPO will maintain a reasonably current and up-to-date database of contacts to provide that all interested parties have reasonable opportunities to comment on the transportation planning process and products.
+- Objective 4.1: Utilize various public involvement techniques including virtual meetings. - Objective 4.2: Enable public information accessibility in languages other than English, as appropriate, or in other means to address disabilities. - Objective 4.3: Employ various website tools to provide information and gather input. - Objective 4.4: Enhance accessibility to project information and ensure the LSMPO website can be accessed in languages other than English. - Objective 4.5: Maintain an updated contact database to ensure opportunities to provide feedback on transportation planning processes and products.

-Action/Measure Multiple techniques are used to involve/engage the public in decision making (e.g. ads, website, Multiple techniques are used to involve/engage the public in decision making (e.g. ads, website, Mathematical and meeting materials are posted to the LSMPO website at least five (5) days prior to meetings and events.
-When requested, and with seventy-two (72) hour notice, the LSMPO will provide meeting notices in other languages.
+TABLE 12.
+PPF Objective #4 Measures Strategy Action/Measure 4.1 Multiple techniques are used to involve/engage the public in decision making (e.g. ads, website, meetings).
+All LSMPO announcements and meeting materials are posted to the LSMPO website at least five (5) days prior to meetings and events.
+4.2 When requested, and with seventy-two (72) hour notice, the LSMPO will provide meeting notices in other languages.
 When requested, and with seventy-two (72) hour notice, the LSMPO will provide meeting notices in a format to accommodate visual disabilities.
 In specific geographic areas for specific community meetings, 100% of presentation materials are produced in a language other than English (as needed).
 LSMPO staff utilize maps and other visual techniques to convey information.
-Utilize multiple website tools (e.g., surveys, comment forms, interactive calendars) for public engagement.
+4.3 Utilize multiple website tools (e.g., surveys, comment forms, interactive calendars) for public engagement.
 Translate LSMPO website pages into languages other than English using tools like Google Translate.
 Develop and monitor project-specific web pages to collect public feedback.
-LSMPO will use Google Translate, or other readily available translation tool/app, to ensure all pages of the LSMPO website can be accessed in languages other than English.
+4.4 LSMPO will use Google Translate, or other readily available translation tool/app, to ensure all pages of the LSMPO website can be accessed in languages other than English.
 Project specific web pages are developed and tracked as a method to gather public feedback.
-LSMPO maintains and continuously updates a database of contacts including a minimum of the following individuals and agencies to provide that all interested parties have reasonable opportunities to comment on the transportation planning process and products: Local Government Staff Transportation Agencies (port, airports, transit, etc.) " Local Media " Homeowners' Associations " Civic Groups " Special Interest Groups
+4.5 LSMPO maintains and continuously updates a database of contacts including a minimum of the following individuals and agencies to provide that all interested parties have reasonable opportunities to comment on the transportation planning process and products: Local Government Staff Transportation Agencies (port, airports, transit, etc.) " Local Media " Homeowners' Associations " Civic Groups

-Additional interested parties, including as those below, are identified and added to the outreach database annually: Federal, state and local agencies responsible for land use management, natural Resources, environmental protection, conservation and historic preservation and other environmental entities " Public Land Managers " Private Freight Shippers " Representatives of Public Transportation Employees " Providers of Freight Transportation Services " Private Providers of Transportation " Representatives of Users of Public Transportation " Pedestrian Representatives " Representatives of Bicyclists " Representatives of people with all abilities 4.6 • Review, update and document database revisions on an annual basis to ensure inclusion of: Local Government Staff Transportation Agencies (port, airports, transit, etc.)
+- " Special Interest Groups - Additional interested parties, including as those below, are identified and added to the outreach database annually: - " Federal, state and local agencies responsible for land use management, natural Resources, environmental protection, conservation and historic preservation and other environmental entities - " Public Land Managers - " Private Freight Shippers - " Representatives of Public Transportation Employees - " Providers of Freight Transportation Services - " Private Providers of Transportation - " Representatives of Users of Public Transportation - " Pedestrian Representatives - " Representatives of Bicyclists - " Representatives of people with all abilities